DROP FUNCTION

 The name of the function.
 This is usually an unqualified identifier, such as func1 or `func-1`.
 In this case, the path to the function is determined by the current query context.

 To delete a global function in a particular namespace, the function name must be a qualified identifier with a namespace, such as default:func1.
 Similarly, to delete a scoped function in a particular scope, the function name must be a qualified identifier with the full path to a scope, such as default:`travel-sample`.inventory.func1.
-Refer to Global Functions and Scoped Functions for more information.
+For more information, see Global Functions and Scoped Functions.

 The name of a user-defined function is case-sensitive, unlike that of a built-in function.
 You must delete the user-defined function using the same case that was used when it was created.